Skip to content

 When supplements give effects food cannot match

-Moreover, a small number of supplements give results that food alone cannot deliver, even in large amounts.
-Specifically, the clearest examples include:
+A small number of supplements give results that food alone cannot deliver, even in large amounts.
+The clearest examples include:

-- Creatine monohydrate — widely researched, supports strength, power, repeated sprint performance, and lean mass.
-In addition, the effective dose cannot come from normal meat intake alone
+• Creatine monohydrate — widely researched, supports strength, power, repeated sprint performance, and lean mass.
+The effective dose cannot come from normal meat intake alone

-- Beta-alanine — supports high-intensity performance lasting 1 to 4 minutes by raising muscle carnosine.
-Moreover, the loading dose is not possible through food
+• Beta-alanine — supports high-intensity performance lasting 1 to 4 minutes by raising muscle carnosine.
+The loading dose is not possible through food

 These supplements rest on decades of research, steady results across groups, and clear mechanisms.
-Therefore, their use in pro sport is fair when they fit the athlete and the demand.
+As a result, their use in professional sport is fair when they fit the athlete and the demand.

 When clinical deficiency is present